Toronto-Robotics-club/ros_control_and_gazebo_simple_position_controller/simple_example_description/README.md

 This package is built based on a ros answers question and answer (see: https://answers.ros.org/question/273947/moving-joints-in-gazebo-simple-example/).
-Since the code does not build I put together this package to allow others to have the ability to simply run the code.
+Since the code in the answer does not build I put together this package to allow others to have the ability build and run the code.

 *NOTE* THIS IS AN EXAMPLE OF A JointPositionController.
 Fun fact: this controller, simply 'snaps' the joint into that position.
 It does not 'move' it, so there is no consideration of speed and direction.